MamadTaheri68/react-typescript-training/README.md

 ## 01 - Layout Components
 The Idea of Layout Components:\
-Our components should'nt know where they're being displayed.
+Our components shouldn't know where they're being displayed.

 ### Lists and list items

 ### Modal

-`command`

-newLine : => .\
+## 02 - Container Components
+Components that take care of loading and managing data for their child components The Idea of Layout Components:\
+Our components shouldn't know where their data is coming from.